q62ur/CS1103-Project/README.md

 This project implements a Pet Adoption Management System database.
 The system manages information about pets available for adoption, adopters, shelters and adoption applications.

+A basic graphical interface using Java Swing was also explored as an optional extension(see PetAdoptionGUI.java).

 The database will allow users to:
 - view pets available for adoption
 - submit adoption applications